dundee/gdu/README.md

     gdu -c /                              # use only white/gray/black colors

-    gdu -n /                              # only print stats, do not start interactive mode gdu -np /                             # do not show progress either gdu / > file                          # write stats to file, do not start interactive mode
+    gdu -n /                              # only print stats, do not start interactive mode gdu -np /                             # do not show progress, useful when using its output in a script gdu / > file                          # write stats to file, do not start interactive mode

 Gdu has two modes: interactive (default) and non-interactive.